subhamrazzz/K6_WTW/README.md

 ## Introduction

 This repository provides setup guidelines for performance testing using the K6 framework.
-The setup includes managing dependencies with npm, bundling K6 scripts using Webpack, and automating tests with GitHub Actions.
+The setup includes managing dependencies with npm, bundling K6 scripts using Webpack, and automating tests with GitHub Actions workflow.

 ### Contents